apache/arrow/docs/source/format/Flight.rst

    without constantly making requests.
 Clients can set a short timeout to avoid blocking calls if desired.

-   ``RetryInfo.progress`` may be set.
+   ``PollInfo.progress`` may be set.
 It represents progress of the query.
 If it's set, the value must be in ``[0.0, 1.0]``.
 The value is not necessarily monotonic or nondecreasing.
-A server may respond by only updating the ``RetryInfo.progress`` value, though it shouldn't spam the client with updates.
+A server may respond by only updating the ``PollInfo.progress`` value, though it shouldn't spam the client with updates.

-   ``RetryInfo.timestamp`` is the expiration time for this request.
-After this passes, a server might not accept the retry descriptor anymore and the query may be cancelled.
+   ``PollInfo.timestamp`` is the expiration time for this request.
+After this passes, a server might not accept the poll descriptor anymore and the query may be cancelled.
 This may be updated on a call to ``PollFlightInfo``.
 The expiration time is represented as `google.protobuf.Timestamp`_.